Azure/Industrial-IoT/docs/web-api/readme.md

  .PARAMETER numberOfWindowsGateways
     Number of Windows gateways to deploy into the simulation.

+ .PARAMETER gatewayVmSku
+    Virtual machine SKU size that hosts simulated edge gateway.
+    Suggestion: use VM with at least 2 cores and 8 GB of memory.
+    Must Support Generation 1.

+ .PARAMETER opcPlcVmSku
+    Virtual machine SKU size that hosts simulated OPC UA PLC.
+    Suggestion: use VM with at least 1 core and 2 GB of memory.
+    Must Support Generation 1.

+ .PARAMETER credentials
+    Use these credentials to log in.
+If not provided you are prompted to provide credentials

+ .PARAMETER isServicePrincipal
+    The credentials provided are service principal credentials.

+ .PARAMETER whatIfDeployment
+    Create everything but run the deployment as what-if then exit.
+ .PARAMETER verboseDeployment
+    Show verbose progress of the deployment step.
 ```

 ### Running the Industrial IoT platform (OPC Publisher) Web service locally